tonsky/tongue/README.md

 Tongue is very simple yet capable:

-- It comes with absolutely no built-in knowledge of world locales.
-It has all the tooling for you to define them yourself.
+- It comes with no built-in knowledge of world locales.
+It has all the tooling for you to define locales yourself thought.
 - There’s no special dictionary format, just plain Clojure maps.
 - For complex cases (pluralization, special wording, complex dispatch rules, etc) use regular Clojure functions.
 - Tongue can be used from Clojure and ClojureScript.

-### Who’s using Rum?
+### Who’s using Tongue?

 - [Cognician](https://www.cognician.com), coaching platform